 Neighborhoods · Parkland · All Parkland subdivisions

-Gated, Lake-Backed, and Priced Below the Parkland Hype.
+Gated, lake-backed, and priced below the Parkland hype.

 Parkland Lakes sits on the western side of Parkland in zip 33067 — a gated community woven into the lake chain that defines this corner of the city.
 No resort brochure, no manufactured waterfall at the entrance.
 Just an established neighborhood where the gates were put up when the community was built and the lakes have been here since before anyone started calling the area “resort-style.”